cpjobling/EG-247-Resources/portfolio/lab9/README.md

-# Lab 9: Sounds and Sampling
+# Lab 1: Sounds and Sampling

 ## Acknowledgments

-This lab has been adapted from <a href="http://class.ee.iastate.edu/mmina/ee186/labs/Audio.htm" title="Audio Processing with MatLab An Introduction" target="_blank">**Audio Processing with Matlab: An Introduction**</a> by Rachel Hager from the Electrical and Computer Engineering Department at Iowa State University.
+This lab has been adapted from <a href="http://class.ee.iastate.edu/mmina/ee186/labs/Audio.htm" title="Audio Processing with MatLab An Introduction" target="_blank">**Audio Processing with Matlab: An Introduction**</a> by Rachel Hager from the Electrical and Computer Engineering Department at Iowa State University and Elementary Music Synthesis by Professor Virginia Stonick of Oregon State University.

-This lab is an introduction to audio processing with Matlab.
-This lab will help to familiarize you with some of the main functions to read in and play music files in Matlab.
+This lab is an introduction to signal processing with Matlab.
+This lab will help to familiarize you with some of the main functions to read in and play sound files in Matlab.

 It is an opportunity to try some basic digital signal processing.

+You may not understand all of the underlying theory, but we shall catch up in later classes and lab exercises.

 ## Preparation